 Lesley Black: 'We send out a book of 10 printed

 tickets to each family, £1 a ticket.
 Goes down really well and last

 Lucy-Claire Duckworth: 'We list our prizes in

 prize order and work from the smallest prizes up to the biggest.

 That way, everyone stays until the end.
-One of two people grumbled,
+One or two people have

-but everyone else was happy and we find the excitement grows and
+grumbled, but everyone else was happy and we find the excitement

 grows to feverpitch by the end!
 We've done it this way for at least